Patrick Wales-Dinan is in his third year as the cross country/distance coach at Long Beach State.

 In 2008-09, Wales-Dinan was the assistant coach for women's cross country and track & field at the University of Southern Maine, where he helped the Huskies win their ninth-consecutive LEC and Alliance League titles.
 Wales-Dinan also served as the meet director for the 2008 Maine State Cross Country Championships.

-In addition to his Long Beach State coaching duties, Wales-Dinan serves as Rosa Del Toro's professional coach.
+In addition to his Long Beach State coaching duties, Wales-Dinan serves as Rosa Del Toro's and Gabe Hilbert's professional coach.
 Del Toro, a 2013 LBSU graduate and nine-time school record holder, is sponsored by Brooks.
+Hilbert ran 1:47.25 in the 800m and qualified for the 2014 USATF Outdoor Championships.